 In this example it is assumed that the "Engineering Team" can produce 40 hours per week.
 As the size of the workpackage is 80 hours, and no cards have been completed yet, the remaining duration calculated is 10 days.

-Note that the 80 hours remaining is composed from 56 hours remaining from cards and 24 hours so-called Scope Buffer.
+Note that the 80 hours remaining is composed of 56 hours remaining from cards and 24 hours so-called Scope Buffer.

 Make some progress

 Move cards from left to right over the Taskboard.
 In the example below we have moved 2 cards to the done column.
 The result is that a "burn-down" has been achieved of 8 + 16 = 24 hours, and the remaining duration of the workpackage has equally been reduced.

 Through the completion of the two cards, the remaining duration is calculated based on 80 hours -/- 24 hours = 56 hours @ 40 hours per week: 7 days.
 Note that the remaining 56 hours is the sum of 32 (from cards) and 24 hours (from scope buffer).